joanna-janos/PeopleDetector/README.md

 <h2> :interrobang: How does it work?</h2>

-You can recognize people on some choosen images or all in selected directory.
+You can detect people on some choosen images or all in selected directory.

 1. Prepare data directory with images (only .png and .jpg extensions are supported). \
  Default directory is called `data` and is in the same level as `src` directory.
-2. Prepare config for YOLOv3 model (configuration file, model weights and classes to be recognized). \
+2. Prepare config for YOLOv3 model (configuration file, model weights and classes to be detected). \
 Default directory is called `config` and is under `yolo` directory.
-3. Go to `recognizer` directory and run `python main.py` (there are 4 possible arguments to set: data path, results path, model config path and which files should be pass to recognizer).
+3. Go to `detector` directory and run `python main.py` (there are 4 possible arguments to set: data path, results path, model config path and which files should be pass to detector).

 If you need any help, run `python main.py --help`

 <h2> :sparkles: Results </h2>

-1. Recognizer can draw boxes for more than one person on image.
+1. Detector can draw boxes for more than one person on image.
 Person can stay in shadow or even be turned.
 For an example input-output you can look at images at the beginning of this README.

-2. Sometimes recognizer marks two people as one detected object. <br>
+2. Sometimes detector marks two people as one detected object. <br>

 <p align=center>
     <a><img alt="Python" src="data/FudanPed00014.png" width="49%" height="50%"></a>